 Music lyrics, like the Bible, like poetry, are subject to all manner of interpretation.
 They’re comprised of words, God bless ’em, and to the everlasting intrigue and contentiousness of humankind, words can have nearly infinite shades, contexts and emphases as they are filtered through each individual person’s consciousness.

 And you at least double the intrigue when you add a singer’s and arranger’s musical interpretations to the words on a lyric sheet.
 This is when hearing the same song from different artists can be a vastly different experience.

 I think it’s safe to say that our natural bias in music is to prefer songs as we originally heard them, from the first singer to give them expression.
 No matter how many worthy covers we may hear from subsequent artists, there seems to be a kind of imprinting of an original music track, with its rhythms and intonations for which we create a memory and to which we subsequently cleave.
-Whether this has an organic basis or merely an emotional one (“It’s O.K., but nobody sings that like Joni!”), I do not know.
+Whether this has an organic basis or merely an emotional one, I do not know. (“Well, that’s not bad, but nobody sings it like Joni!”)

 That said, sometimes cover artists pick up on an aspect of a song that the original singer either didn’t project at all or else projected differently.
 In these cases, the cover version comes as a revelation, a welcome elaboration of an original that didn’t explore a song deeply enough, or had missed something altogether that the cover artist found and bent to a more profound or surprising interpretation.

 What we will explore in this two-part post are two songs representing the different ends of this original singer/cover artist tension.
 One will be a song, Bob Dylan’s “One Too Many Mornings,” that I believe was quite fine in at least the original 1964 version on his album “The Times They Are a Changin’”, but which he severely compromised in subsequent versions in a kind of cover treatment of his own song, with radically different effects.